webdev-narayan/rapidjet/readme.md

 ### RESTful Routes

 The generated routes are fully RESTful, following best practices for REST APIs.
+By using restapi-cli, users can easily follow RESTful API principles and become masters of API development.

 For example, for a `user` model, the generated routes might look like this:
 ```javascript
 import { Router } from 'express';
 import { create, find, update, destroy, findOne } from '../controllers/user.js';